 Enhance user experience with real-time descriptive analytics: You can build sophisticated user experiences around a real-time stream of data when it is fused with historical data.
 This could be a back-office employee alerted on their mobile app about low stock; an online customer, who might benefit from knowing that spending another dollar would put her on the next reward tier; or a nurse, who gets alerted about a patient's vital signs on their smartwatch, enabling them to take the best course of action by pulling up the patient's treatment history on their tablet.
 Don't mistake these use cases with the ones in step 9, where ML is employed to deliver predictive and prescriptive analytics based on patterns that are hard to detect or describe by humans.

-Enhance user experience with predictive/prescriptive analytics: You can use Google's pre-trained models for Image analysis, video analysis, speech recognition, natural language, and translation, or serve your custom-trained model using Cloud Machine Learning to augment your user experience.
+Enhance user experience with predictive/prescriptive analytics: You can use Google's pre-trained models for Image analysis, video analysis, speech recognition, natural language, and translation, or serve your custom-trained model using Cloud ML Engine to augment your user experience.
 Thanks to pre-trained models, building ML-enriched apps involves little more than making API calls to GCP, offering easier implementation of features such as voice recognition, multilingual services, chatbots, OCR, image recognition, and so forth.
 You can use your custom-trained models for use cases tailored to your specific business needs.
 This might involve recommending a product based on market trends and user purchase behavior; predicting a flight delay; detecting fraudulent activities; flagging inappropriate content, or other innovative ideas that could differentiate your app from the competition.

 Choosing the right storage type